heathercodes/cheap-old-houses/README.md

 - related to the above, with large payloads, batch load them in (20 at a time)
 - an animated loader to reduce preceived loading times
 - extending use of React Context (style theming)
+- unit tests via the React Testing Library

 Focus has been put into the following:
-* testability via the React Testing Library
-* architecture using React Hooks and React Context
+* component architecture using React Hooks and React Context
+* functions to validate information via the submitted form and via the scraped data

 Suggested testing for the limited data:
 * search for a state like Texas (TX)